 § C-62.
 BOARD ESTABLISHED

-The Board of Public Service shall consist of five (5) Commissioners to be appointed by the Mayor for a term of one (1) year each, subject to the approval of the Common Council.
+The Board of Public Service shall consist of five (5) Commissioners to be appointed by the Mayor for a term of three (3) years each, subject to the approval of the Common Council.
 All members of the Board of Public Service shall not belong to the same political party.

 § C-63.
 MEETINGS; NOTICE OF SPECIAL MEETINGS OF BOARD